csmiguel/usat_snp/README.md

 **Manuscript**

-Camacho-Sanchez, M., Velo-Antón, G., Hanson, J. O., Veríssimo, A., Martínez‐Solano, Í., Marques, A., … Carvalho, S. (2020). **Comparative assessment of range-wide patterns of genetic diversity and structure with SNPs and microsatellites: a case study with Iberian amphibians.**
+Camacho-Sanchez, M., Velo-Antón, G., Hanson, J. O., Veríssimo, A., Martínez‐Solano, Í., Marques, A., … Carvalho, S. (2020). **Comparative assessment of range-wide patterns of genetic diversity and structure with SNPs and microsatellites: a case study with Iberian amphibians.** *Ecology and Evolution*. https://doi.org/10.1002/ece3.6670

 We provide a comprehensive assessment on the patterns of genetic structure and diversity from using comparable sampling and analysis from microsatellites and SNPs.